How to properly taste whisky

 • No discussion

-• More expensive (you buy all the bottles)
+• More expensive (you buy all bottles)

 Ideal for: Deep analysis, tranquility, focus